dtonhofer/testing_h2_and_spring_jdbc/README.md

 **Result for H2**: Everything is as expected.
 All three scenarios show up in isolation level ANSI "READ UNCOMMITTED" and ANSI "READ COMMITTED" only.

 ### Test 3: Eliciting "Phantom Reads"

+A "phantom read" is a more hairy phenomenon as it involves result sets defined by predicates (hence the concept of a "predicate lock").

+A "phantom read" (phenomenon "P3" in *A Critique of ANSI SQL Isolation Levels*) happens when transaction T2 (the "reader" transaction) selects a set of data item using a predicate, obtaining the result Ds:P with value set Xs.
+Transaction T1 (the "modifier" transaction) then updates the database so that Ds:P is extended to some Xs ∪ Ys (or reduced to some Xs - Ys) and commits.
+T2 then re-reads Ds:P and no longer finds the value set Xs seen earlier but the value set Xs ∪ Ys (or Xs - Ys) written by T1, i.e. data entrained via predicate-based reads into T2 may unexpectedly grow or shrink during T2.

+This are actually quite similar to "non-repeatable reads" and it is not immediately evident what the essential difference is.
+After all, if you select "by id" when trying to elicit a "non-repeatable read", you are really using a selection "predicate" already.

+This unsoundness is supposed to go away at isolation levels "SERIALIZABLE" and "SNAPSHOT".